cdapio/cdap/cdap-docs/developers-manual/source/getting-started/quick-start.rst

     > set path=%PATH%;%CD%\bin;%CD%\libexec\bin

-  The Windows path has been augmented with a directory where the SDK includes Windows-versions of commands such as ``curl``.
+  The Windows path has been augmented with a directory where the CDAP Local Sandbox includes Windows-versions of commands such as ``curl``.

 .. include:: ../_includes/windows-note.txt